Objective-C 3.0 Draft Specification

 • layout- and registration-relevant runtime records,

-• importer validation and fail-closed compatibility gates.
+• importer validation and fail-closed capability gates.

 D.2 Current Implementation Status